Microsoft Teams Pricing: Plans, Features, and Value Explained

 Microsoft Teams free vs paid plans: is it worth upgrading?

-When deciding between the free and paid versions of Microsoft Teams, the key question is: what does you or your team need?
+When deciding between the free and paid versions of Microsoft Teams, the key question is: what do you or your team need?
 While the free plan is a fantastic starting point, upgrading to a paid plan can unlock advanced features that significantly enhance productivity and collaboration.

 What you get with the free plan